teableio/teableio.gihtub.io/deployment/docker-compose.md

 ### EE

-In preview
 {% hint style="info" %}
-EE version is now in the preview test, mail to support@teable.io we will give a 1-month trial license
+Enterprise Edition is now in the preview test, mail to support@teable.io we will give a 1-month trial license
 {% endhint %}

 ```sh